B Corp Certification is Just the Beginning

 What advice do you have for those interested in B Corp certification?

 B Corp certification is a transformative shift in the way we think about business.
 The B Impact Assessment is a great tool for starting on the journey.
-Even if you are not ready to seek certification, use the tool to help understand the various impacts that your business has on the lives of your employees, the health of your environment, and the quality of life of members of your community.
+Even if you are not ready to seek certification, use the tool to help understand the various impacts that your business has on the lives of your employees, the health of your environment, and the quality of life for members of your community.
 Begin to measure those impacts and set goals for improvement.
 There are many tools for getting started - check with your local university to see if there are student consultancies supporting assessment (there are now dozens of such programs across the United States), determine if you have a B Local organization in your geography that can help you with informational resources and networking with other sustainable businesses (here in the Washington, DC area is is B Local Mid Atlantic), and contact an organization like Council Fire that can support you in going deep and far on your journey to sustainable operations.
 Transitioning your business into a force for good will be the most important business move you’ll ever make.

 The theme for this year’s B Corp Month celebration is ‘Go Beyond.’
 How does Council Fire do that in its business and operations?